 Bigay Puso sa Pasko

-Bigay Puso sa Pasko (Give Your Heart on Christmas) is an annual Christmas outreach program for underprivileged kids in the Philippines.
+Bigay Puso sa Pasko (Give Your Heart on Christmas) is an annual Christmas outreach program for kids in underserved communities in the Philippines.
 The project was founded by teacher Shirley E. Alambra in 2011 at Lupang Pangako Elementary School in Payatas after she saw that her students had no gifts or food at their previous Christmas parties, some eating sardines as their only holiday meal.
 Built on a former landfill, Payatas is a predominantly urban poor barangay in the northeastern district of Quezon City and remains one of the most impoverished areas in Metro Manila.
 With the help of sponsors, Shirley provided 100 students with Jollibee meals, groceries, and toys at the first Bigay Puso sa Pasko event, complete with a special appearance from Jollibee.
 The event became an annual tradition in Payatas, and expanded to additional locations during the last few years.
-Bigay Puso sa Pasko now takes place in three different communities every Christmas:
+Bigay Puso sa Pasko now takes place in various communities every Christmas, including:

 Lupang Pangako Elementary School (Payatas, Quezon City)